JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 draft: true
 date: 2020-07-31T18:45:39.592Z
 description: >-
-  Historically, type systems have been tied to a specific language or implementation.
-Is it possible or desirable to have a type definition language that is independent of both?
+  Historically,  each language defines its own types and type systems.
+What features would a universal type system have, and what benefits would it offer?
 category: Technical
 tags:
   - data types